DavidWells/netlify-functions-workshop/_instructor/use-cases/12-handling-file-uploads/README.md

-# Using functions for Payment Processing
+# Using functions for uploading files

 This lesson will walk through creating a function to get pre-signed s3 upload urls.